Pinknic Festival: Everything You Need to Know

-The Pinknic Festival is a large event that celebrates rosé wine.
+The Pinknic Festival is a large event on Governor’s Island that celebrates rosé wine and the end of summer.

 History of Rosé Wine

-Provence is considered the birthplace of rosé wine.
-In the 1970s, California’s white wines were in high demand, so wine producers had to make white wine with red grapes from the Saignee method.
+Provence, a region in Southeastern France, is widely considered the home of rosé wine.
+In the 1970s, California’s white wines were in high demand, so wine producers began to make white wine with red grapes from the saignée method.
 This method reduced some red but left a light pink color, ultimately becoming “blush wine.”

-Sutter Home was the first to create the blush wine but received negative feedback saying it was too sweet.
-Rosé is said to be a wine for amateurs.
-But in 2000, Americans noticed the difference when hotels and resorts began importing the natural French drink.
+Sutter Home was the first to create the blush wine, but received some negative feedback that it was too sweet.
+Some even said rosé was a wine for amateurs.
+But in the late 2000’s, Americans began noticing the difference when hotels and resorts began importing and serving French rosé.

-The Hampton’s rosé shortage proved that Americans loved rosé, which created the trend of infatuation today.
-One major event held in viticulture is called Pinknic.
-It is a large festival that celebrates Rosé wine and summer.
+Most recently, the Hampton’s rosé shortage proved that Americans love the beverage.
+One major event held in viticulture, called Pinknic Festival, honors this infatuation.
+It is a large festival that celebrates rosé wine and summer.

 Bouquet said, “We wanted to create a picnic-type festival that would be great to enjoy rosé at, and we wanted to add a music component to it, so we created a music festival on this.
 It’s a nice, lovely background and entertainment for the guests.”